abhishekvcp/mini-spark-container/README.md

 docker-compose -f spark-compose.yml down && docker-compose -f minio-compose.yml down

+# clean the unused images from the environment
+docker image prune -f

 ######################################################

 REBUILD Environment when there is change in docker compose files